jamesjellow/benchmarking-gpus/inference/bert99/README.md

-# HOW TO RUN RESET BENCHMARKS
+# HOW TO RUN BERT BENCHMARKS

 1. Spin up a new VM in paperspace and make sure you select "ML in a box" for the OS